sdh16/dometro/README.md

 All the virtual devices are rendered under 'Dashboard' tile-group and animate data from the included devices.

-All Scenses and groups are rendered under 'Scenes and Groups' tile-group.
+All Scenses and Groups are rendered under 'Scenes and Groups' tile-group.

 All the devices in domoticz (used ones) are then rendered under tile-groups derived using Domoticz DeviceType.

-The tiles get colored based on the on/off, power, temperature or energy values.
+The tiles get colored based on the on/off status, power consumption, temperature or energy consumption (current) values.

-Clicking on Sences, Groups or On/Off devic tile with toggle the state fo the scene, group or light (the tile is refreshed after a bit of delay for now).
+Clicking on Sences, Groups or On/Off device tile will toggle the state fo the scene, group or light (the tile is refreshed after a bit of delay for now).

 NOTE: Not all Domoticz devices may get grouped correctly.
 This is due to the limitation that I could only test with my device list.
 I am ready to enhance the grouping and tile coloring based on inputs from other users.